Licensure by credentials

 Map

 Looking for information about other licensure pathways?
-Consult the Dental Licensure and Continuing Education Map and Dashboard for state-specific details, or contact the ADA Member Service Center at 312-440-2500 for guidance with specific questions.
+Reach out to the state dental board for details, review the Dental Licensure Dashboard Licensure by Credentials map, or contact the ADA Member Service Center at 312-440-2500 for guidance with specific questions.

 Military personnel and families